HackBerkeley/cal-hacks-2014-intro-js/README.md

 # Cal Hacks Intro JavaScript/jQuery workshop

-In this workshop, I'll be giving you a brief overview of JavaScript, the programming language, and how you can use JavaScript (and tools like jQuery) to make web front-ends (websites) more interactive, and to get websites to communicate with servers.
+In this workshop, I'll be giving you a rapid, fast-paced overview of JavaScript, the programming language, and how you can use JavaScript (and tools like jQuery) to make web front-ends (websites) more interactive, and to get websites to communicate with servers.

 I won't be teaching HTML/CSS.

+**This workshop will cover a lot more ground and will be faster paced than usual**

 ## Prerequisites: